centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 #### Go back to the nominal situation

-To check the various iptables rules configured on the active node, run the following command:
+To check the various iptables rules configured on the central node 1, run the following command:

 ```bash
 iptables -L